vasundharaaher/React_JS_learning/README.md

 └── vite-react-app/
     └── my-react-app/       # React app created using Vite
 ```

-Each project contains its own `package.json` file and manages dependencies independently.

----

 ## ⚛️ 1️⃣ React App using Create React App